-A one-stop page providing teachers with support in teaching RSHE topics can be found here: Teaching about relationships sex and health
+A one-stop page providing teachers with support in teaching RSE and health education topics can be found here: Teaching about relationships sex and health

-- 15.3 Pupils will be supported by staff to understand what abuse is.
+- 15.3 Pupils will be supported by team members to understand what abuse, neglect and exploitation are.
 Pupils must be listened to and enabled to report any abuse or neglect at the earliest opportunity.
-They should be given information about how to report abuse or any concerns about possible abuse, and be able to access in private relevant websites or helplines such as Childline to seek advice and help. - 15.4 The school recognises that some pupils are more vulnerable by virtue of their complex health or behavioural needs, or disabilities.
-In these instances, all staff have a responsibility to be the 'eyes and ears' and report all concerns to the DS Lead. - 15.5 Please also refer to Part Five of KCSiE 2023: Child-on-Child Sexual Violence and Harassment.
+They should be given information about how to report abuse or any concerns about possible abuse and be able to access in private relevant websites or helplines such as Childline to seek advice and help. - 15.4 The school recognises that some pupils are more vulnerable by virtue of their complex health or behavioural needs, or disabilities.
+In these instances, all team members have a responsibility to be the 'eyes and ears' and report all concerns to the DS Lead. - 15.5 Please also refer to Part Five of KCSiE 2024: Child-on-Child Sexual Violence and Harassment.